CXWorld/CapFrameX/README.md

 The first tab shows you the records as bar charts.
 If you compare records from just a single game, this game is set as a title above the diagramm.
 If you compare records from multiple games, the names are labeled on the bars.
-In addition you have an adjustable context for each record.
+In addition you have two adjustable contexts that are set as labels for each record.
-At the bottom is a toolbar where you can change the sorting and adjust the displayed metrics aswell as the context.
+At the bottom is a toolbar where you can change the sorting and adjust the displayed metrics aswell as the contexts.
 The "Grouping" toggle switches between two sorting modes:
 off-> all records are sorted by FPS
 on-> records are sorted by game, then by FPS